proxymo75015/extractor_sierra/readme.md

 metadata.json containing frame and cel metadata

 Format Audio
-The exported WAV files are in mono 16-bit 22.05 kHz format.
-For stereo audio in the original files, the channels are separated:
+The exported WAV files are in stereo 16-bit 22.05 kHz format with even samples on the left channel and odd samples on the right channel.

-frame_XXXXX_even.wav: Even channel
-frame_XXXXX_odd.wav: Odd channel

 Compatibility
 This tool is designed to be compatible with ScummVM's Robot file format (versions 4, 5, and 6).
 It handles LZS decompression, DPCM-16 audio decoding, and palette-based RGBA conversion.